priyanshusharma12123/Weather_Project/README.md

 # Weather_Project
-This is a simple mini weather project usinf node.js and api
+This is a simple mini weather project using node.js and api